 Treating any underlying causes of your hiccups will usually make them go away.
-If persistent hiccups have no obvious cause, there are several medications that may be prescribed.
+If persistent hiccups have no obvious cause, there are several anti-hiccup medications that may be prescribed.
 The more commonly used drugs include:

 - chlorpromazine and haloperidol (antipsychotic medications)

 - benzodiazepines (a class of tranquilizers)